japaricio002/gesturecv/README.md

 Return Count:
 Returns total_images, the total count of images in the directory.
 Purpose: Ensures the dataset has a sufficient number of images for training.

-### install_requirements()
-Installs necessary packages for the script.

-Define Required Packages:
-requirements contains libraries needed for training (PyYAML, Torch, etc.).
-Install Each Package:
-Iterates over each package and installs it using subprocess.check_call.
-Exits if any installation fails.
-Purpose: Ensures all dependencies are installed for the training process.

 ### check_m1_device()
 Checks if the script is running on an Apple M1 device and configures it accordingly.